 For a cell supporting on-demand SSB SCell operation,

-Support RRC based signaling to inform UE that on-demand SSB transmission is activated on the cell.
+Support RRC based signaling to indicate on-demand SSB transmission on the cell.

-This RRC signaling also provides SCell activation (i.e., the parameter sCellState is set to activated).
+For Scenario #2A, this RRC signaling also provides SCell activation (i.e., the parameter sCellState is set to activated).

-Support MAC CE based signaling to inform UE that on-demand SSB transmission is activated on the cell.
+Support MAC CE based signaling to indicate on-demand SSB transmission on the cell.

-It is up to RAN2 whether either or both of Option 1 and Option 2 in previous RAN1 agreement is supported for this MAC CE.
+This MAC CE based signaling should apply to both Scenarios #2 and #2A.

-FFS: Support DCI based signaling to inform UE that on-demand SSB transmission is activated on the cell.
+FFS: Whether to support DCI based signaling to indicate on-demand SSB transmission on the cell.

 This DCI signaling does not provide SCell activation/deactivation.

-FFS: Details on DCI including UE-specific or group-common DCI, DCI contents, etc.
+If supported, details on DCI including UE-specific or group-common DCI, DCI contents, etc.

-[Support: Samsung, Huawei, ZTE]

-[De-prioritize: Spreadtrum, Apple, vivo, Ericsson, Qualcomm]

 Send an LS to RAN2 to inform above with relevant RAN1 agreements.

 Companies are encouraged to provide views on Proposal #3-1a.